bxlab/cmdb-quantbio/assignments/lab/nanopore-seq/assignment/index.md

 #### Part 3a

-Using the above bedgraph files, write a script to perform a number of comparisons between the two sets of methylation calls.
+Using the above bedgraph files, write a Python script to perform a number of comparisons between the two sets of methylation calls.
 Your script should be able to:

 1. Parse the bedgraph files
 2. Calculate the number of sites present only in the bismark file, present only in the nanopore file, and the shared sites as a percentage of total sites (both unique and shared sites) and record them in your `README.md` file.